INDIANAPOLIS -- No punt returner in the history of college football was as dynamic as Dante Pettis.

 Pettis set the NCAA record with nine punt returns for touchdowns.
-After Pettis visited the 49ers, the club selected him with the No. 44 overall pick.
+After Pettis visited the 49ers, the club selected him with the No. 44 overall draft pick.
 As a rookie, he fumbled twice while averaging just 3.0 yards on nine returns.
 He also sustained a knee injury on an early season return against the Los Angeles Chargers.

 In 2019, James was reliable.
 He was fifth in the NFL in return yards and did not have a fumble on 33 punt returns while averaging a respectable 8.0 yards per return.